 Central Park Summer Stage, the former Domino Sugar Factory, an Upper West Side concert hall, and a boat floating down the Hudson River — four prominent sites taken over by The Big Quiet for its unprecedentedly popular mass meditations.

 The secret behind The Big Quiet’s success?
 In a city shrill with sirens, horns and the incessant clang of construction, the experience of joining 1,500 of your fellow New Yorkers for a few moments of perfect silence is magical.

+From the calm of his eponymous Midtown studio, a sunlit space elevated above bustling 5th avenue, Ben Turshen spends his days convincing type-A New Yorkers to pick meditation over medication.
 His technique of preference is Vedic meditation — a striped-back, universally acessible style that turned him from anxiety-wracked lawyer to modern meditation guru.
 If you struggle to sit for long periods of time ‘watching the breath’ the simplicity of this approach will be a welcome revelation.

+Ziva is the antithesis of the hippie-vegan meditation stereotype, a studio that aims to elevate your everyday performance, both professional and personal, through specific meditations.
 Founder Emily Fletcher is the go-to meditation expert for A-list actors, high net worth CEOs, and Google’s notoriously wellness obsessed team, but average civilians wanting to boost their brain can sign up for a Ziva course too.
 They take place twice a month in NYC and the introductory talk is free of charge.